Monty Python: Development of the series

 After much debate, Jones remembered an animation Gilliam had created for Do Not Adjust Your Set called "Beware of the Elephants", which had intrigued him with its stream-of-consciousness style.
 Jones felt it would be a good concept to apply to the series: allowing sketches to blend into one another.
 Palin had been equally fascinated by another of Gilliam's efforts, entitled "Christmas Cards", and agreed that it represented "a way of doing things differently".
 Since Cleese, Chapman, and Idle were less concerned with the overall flow of the programme, Jones, Palin, and Gilliam became largely responsible for the presentation style of the Flying Circus series, in which disparate sketches are linked to give each episode the appearance of a single stream-of-consciousness (often using a Gilliam animation to move from the closing image of one sketch to the opening scene of another).
 The BBC states, "Gilliam's unique animation style became crucial, segueing seamlessly between any two completely unrelated ideas and making the stream-of-consciousness work."

-Writing started at 9:00a.m. and finished at 5:00p.m.
+Writing started at 9:00 a.m. and finished at 5:00 p.m.
 Typically, Cleese and Chapman worked as one pair isolated from the others, as did Jones and Palin, while Idle wrote alone.
 After a few days, they would join with Gilliam, critique their scripts, and exchange ideas.
 Their approach to writing was democratic.
 If the majority found an idea humorous, it was included in the show.
 The casting of roles for the sketches was a similarly unselfish process, since each member viewed himself primarily as a "writer", rather than an actor eager for screen time.
 When the themes for sketches were chosen, Gilliam had a free hand in bridging them with animations, using a camera, scissors, and airbrush.

 "The Spanish Inquisition" sketch performed by Gilliam, Palin and Jones at the 2014 Python reunion.
 As a sketch writer and creator of animations, Gilliam did considerably less acting, but did have some notable sketch roles such as this (Cardinal Fang).